Congenital hypofibrinogenemia: Fibrinogen storage disease

 All individuals with mutations causing fibrinogen storage disease have low blood fibrinogen levels but usually lack severe bleeding episodes, thrombotic episodes or liver disease.
-Individuals that do have fibrinogen storage disease often come to attention either because they have close relatives with the disease, are found to be hypofibrinogenmic during routing testing, or exhibit clinical (e.g. jaundice) or laboratory (e.g. elevated blood levels of liver enzymes) evidence of liver disease.
+Individuals that do have fibrinogen storage disease often come to attention either because they have close relatives with the disease, are found to be hypofibrinogenemic during routing testing, or exhibit clinical (e.g. jaundice) or laboratory (e.g. elevated blood levels of liver enzymes) evidence of liver disease.
 Unlike other forms of congenital hypofibrinogenemia, a relatively high percentage of individuals with fibrinogen storage disease have been diagnosed in children of very young age.

 Pathophysiology

 Fibrinogen is made and secreted into the blood by liver hepatocytes.
 The final secreted protein is composed of two trimers each of which is composed of three polypeptide chains, Aα (also termed α) encoded by the FGA gene, Bβ (also termed β) encoded by the FGB gene, and γ encoded by the FGG gene.
 All three genes are located on the long or "p" arm of human chromosome 4 (at positions 4q31.3, 4q31.3, and 4q32.1, respectively).
 The genes are ordered FGB, FGA, and FGG and are transcribed into messenger RNA in tight synchrony.
-The messenger RNAs associate with the endoplasmic reticulum, translated into polypeptides, and enter the endoplasmaic reticulum where they assembled together.
+The messenger RNAs associate with the endoplasmic reticulum, translated into polypeptides, and enter the endoplasmic reticulum where they assembled together.
 The assembled protein is passes to the Golgi apparatus where it is glycosylated, hydroxylated, sulfated, and phosphorylated to form the mature fibrinogen glycoprotein that is secreted into the blood.
-Congenital hypfibrinogenemia results from inherited mutations in one of the three fibrinogen chains that results in the disruption of fibrinogen synthesis, assembly, stability, processing through the endoplasmic reticulum-Golgi apparatus pathway, and/or secretion into the blood.
+Congenital hypofibrinogenemia results from inherited mutations in one of the three fibrinogen chains that results in the disruption of fibrinogen synthesis, assembly, stability, processing through the endoplasmic reticulum-Golgi apparatus pathway, and/or secretion into the blood.